First aid supplies like gause, swabs, scissors, etc. on a blue background.

-Bloodborne pathogens are microorganisms in blood and other bodily fluids that can infect health care workers who are at risk of exposure to infectious diseases like HIV, HBV and HCV.
+Bloodborne pathogens are microorganisms in blood and body fluids that can infect health care workers who are at risk of exposure to infectious diseases like HIV, HBV and HCV.
 Knowing how bloodborne pathogens are transmitted is key to preventing the spread and keeping health care workers, first responders and others safe when exposure is possible.
 In this post we will go over the modes of transmission for bloodborne pathogens and how MyCPR NOW can help you get educated on infection control.

 Modes of Transmission for Bloodborne Pathogens